Sirosky/Upscale-Hub/README.md

-# 📷 Sirosky's Super Resolution Models
+# 📷 Upscale Hub

-A repository containing upscaling models I created for public use.
-Currently, there are only 2x models for anime, but I plan on training models for RL footage at some point as well.
-The easiest ways to use these models would be through [Chainner](https://chainner.app/) (slower, but free) or [Enhancr](https://github.com/mafiosnik777/enhancr) (faster, but freemium).
+This repository is intended to be a hub of resources for upscaling, neural network training, as well as a collection of the models which I've trained.

+![Simple_Image_Compare_1 1_2bN7HYvgqP](https://github.com/Sirosky/Sirosky-Upscaling-Models/assets/2752448/08daf2a6-5325-42ee-a29b-dcfcd665d735)

+*Comparison image for AniScale 2.*

+# ✨ How to Upscale

+Upscaling is easiest done through [chaiNNer](https://chainner.app/) (slower, but free) or [enhancr](https://github.com/mafiosnik777/enhancr) (faster, but freemium).
 See [How to Upscale a Video Using chaiNNer (Step by Step)](https://github.com/Sirosky/Upscale-Hub/wiki/%F0%9F%93%BA-How-to-Upscale-a-Video-Using-chaiNNer-(Step-by-Step)) and the [enhancr wiki](https://github.com/mafiosnik777/enhancr/wiki) on how to get started with upscaling.

-![Simple_Image_Compare_1 1_2bN7HYvgqP](https://github.com/Sirosky/Sirosky-Upscaling-Models/assets/2752448/08daf2a6-5325-42ee-a29b-dcfcd665d735)

-*Comparison image for [REDACTED].*
+Both are great starting points, but if you're not sure which one to pick, check [out the comparison here](https://github.com/Sirosky/Upscale-Hub/wiki/%F0%9F%A4%94-Picking-Between-chaiNNer-and-enhancr).

 # ⏬ Released Models
 *Ratings included for each model are meant to serve as a quick point of reference to see how the models differ.*